-Minnesota Randonneurs has offered brevets since the early 1990s, based in Rochester, 90 minutes south of the Twin Cities.
+Minnesota Randonneurs has offered brevets since the early 1990s, originally based in Rochester, 90 minutes south of the Twin Cities.
 In 2008 we formalized a relationship with the Twin Cities Bicycling Club and started developing brevets in the Twin Cities area.
-This has grown our membership exponentially over the years and we now offer events and permanent routes throughout the state of Minnesota, Western Wisconsin and Northern Iowa.
-A few years ago we helped to start the randonneur group in South Dakota that became an independent group in 2016.
+This helped our organization grow and we provided a place to ride for TCBC members that wanted to enjoy longer distance events.
+We now offer events and permanent routes throughout the state of Minnesota, Western Wisconsin and Northern Iowa.

 Rob Welsh has been the Minnesota Randonneurs Regional Brevet Administrator since 2009.

-Minnesota Randonneurs typically offers 25-35 events a year, from April to October.
-This includes two full Super Randonneur series plus a variety of shorter urban rides and gravel populaires.
+Minnesota Randonneurs typically offers 25-40 events a year, from April to October, as well as a winter riding program.
+This includes two full Super Randonneur series, R12/P12 distance events every month, and a variety of shorter urban rides and gravel brevets and populaires.
 We also do some special interest events such as our Fargo populaire that visits several movie locations from the iconic movie and our popular City Slickers 200k brevet that circles the Twin Cities Metroplex on city streets, paved trails and rural roads.

 Webmaster: Ahi Bennuri